 3. Mirroring Display Device

 Remember having to fuss around with projector connections if you wanted to screenshare or show slides during a meeting?
 Thankfully, those days are behind us and flat screen TVs, including Apple TVs, are commonplace.
-Pacific Workplaces has Apple AirPlay as a standard in all our meeting rooms in San Jose, Cupertino, Sunnyvale, and at our NextSpace Coworking locations in Santa Cruz and San Jose.
+Pacific Workplaces has Apple AirPlay as a standard in all our meeting rooms in San Jose, Cupertino, and at our NextSpace Coworking location in Santa Cruz.
 AirPlay brilliantly lets you mirror your display with one click so you can avoid fussing with projection and stay focused on your meeting content.

 4. Smart Whiteboard